 If you are going somewhere tropical, be sure to read up on the Centers for Disease Control and Prevention for the types of illnesses that are common.

 Stick with bottled water to avoid bacteria or water-based illnesses.
-And be sure you use sunscreen and wear sunglasses to avoid sunburn, eye damage and skin cancer.
+And be sure you know how much sunscreen to use and wear sunglasses to avoid sunburn, eye damage and skin cancer.

 For people who are traveling by plane, what tips would you offer?